Being a Christian in the beauty industry, I had always wondered how I can possibly share my faith, or even find eternal purpose in my work.

 Pick up a copy of The Leah Factor: Recognizing True beauty and Worth on Amazon.com.

-(Also, side note: I was super pleased that all scripture was from the King James Bible, which is my preferred version to read, as I find it be the truest, most accurate English translation.)
+(Also, side note: I was super pleased that all scripture was from the King James Bible, which is my preferred version to read.)